Resources: Proper Coding of Allowable and Unallowable University Expenditures

 - Insurance against defects in Stanford's materials or workmanship

 - For further explanation of Unallowable Costs, including examples, refer to the Unallowable Cost and Unallowable Activities & Objects sections of DOR-1101: Cost Policy web-based training.

-- For help determining which expenditure type is appropriate for a particular transaction, use the Expenditure Type Definitions & Rules spreadsheet and Expenditure Type Query (Launch Oracle and open the SU Inquiry Tools folder).
+- For help determining which expenditure type is appropriate for a particular transaction, use the Expenditure Type Definitions & Rules spreadsheet and Expenditure Type Query (Launch Oracle and open the SU Inquiry Tools and Forms folder).
 Codes that are unallowable, or that may be confused with codes that are unallowable have been noted and cross-referenced in the definitions.

 - In many cases the issue of determining whether a particular cost is allowable or unallowable is a complex matter.
 When in doubt, consult with your local financial administrator.
 See also School and Department Contacts for Sponsored Funding and Contacts for Non-Sponsored Funding.

 - The federal Office of Management and Budget (OMB) Circular A-21 and the Uniform Guidance defines the standards for cost accounting in colleges and universities.
 They define what is an allowable cost.
 For a detailed explanation, see Uniform Guidance on the DoResearch Web site.